Workshops

 The Basics and the Bold Series

-Class 1: The Basics and The Bold: Fundamentals for Editing Your Fiction and Creative Nonfiction—A presentation of key editorial concepts and tools that can notably lift a manuscript toward publication.
+Class 1: The Basics and The Bold—A presentation of key editorial concepts and tools that can notably lift a manuscript toward publication. – This presentation is available on Sunday, July 12, 2026; 3 p.m.
+EST and also on Monday, July 13, 2026; 4 p.m.
+EST. Pick one.

-Class 2: Easy Edits—Practice using a few highly effective “basics” tools that are, once understood, easy and fun, including “the unnecessary words” and “the experiential verbs.”
+Class 2: Easy Edits—Practice handling a few highly effective “basics” tools that are, once understood, easy and fun to use. –Sunday, July 19, 2026; 3 p.m.
+EST

-Class 4: Unnecessary Repetitions of Action—Learn to spot and edit “unnecessary repetitions of action.”.
+Class 4: Unnecessary Repetitions of Action—Learn to spot and edit the “unnecessary repetitions of action” that deflate the dramatic tension in your narrative –Sunday, August 2, 2026; 3 p.m.
+EST

-Class 5: The Drama—How to conceive of your book as a palpable tension between two countervailing forces, and how to structure your manuscript to keep that necessary drama alive on the page.
+Class 5: The Drama—Conceive of your book as a palpable tension between two countervailing forces, and structure your manuscript to keep that necessary drama alive on the page. –Sunday, August 9, 2026; 3 p.m.
+EST

 How to Write a Query Letter